-Cradle cap is something which we all think of when having newborns and those who are usually under a year old.
+Cradle cap is something which we all think of when having newborns and those under a year old.
 However, this is something which Jess still even at two and a half still can struggle with.
 For those of you who are reading this post who may not be parents and do not know what cradle cap is it is.
-Cradle cap is a very common condition, which affects the scalp of recently born babies, causing a patchy, greasy, scaly and crusty skin rash.
+Cradle cap is a very common condition, which affects the scalp of recently born babies.
+Causing a patchy, greasy, scaly and crusty skin rash.
 Do not worry about it is rare that it is causing the baby any discomfort at all.

-Seen as this is something which we have been battling this long I thought I would share with you my tips for dealing with cradle cap.
-I will admit it was harder when Jess was just born due to the fact she had this an not much hair which made the cradle cap visible to me at least however, you cannot see it as much now unless you are looking for it.
+Seen as this is something which we have been battling this long.
+I thought I would share with you my tips for dealing with cradle cap.
+I will admit it was harder when Jess just born she didn’t have a lot of hair.
+Which made the cradle cap visible to me at least.
+You cannot see it as much now unless you are looking for it.
 This is due to her hair growing however, now must babies are actually born with hair.
 Anyway that is enough rambling on to the actual tips.

 Wash their hair in mild baby shampoo

-Cradle cap is not caused because of poor hygiene according to the doctors but one thing which we have found to be super helpful is making sure that we do not over wash Jess’s hair.
+Cradle cap is not caused because of poor hygiene according to the doctors.
+One thing which we have found to be helpful is making sure that we do not over wash Jess’ hair.
 As when you wash your hair you strip it of the oils.
 We found that if we wash it 3-4 days apart the oils were not striped as much.
 Also we did found that more larger chunks was coming out when we rubbed in the shampoo or brushed her slightly damp hair.

 Don’t pick at it

 I know there is a a high level of temptation to do so however, this can make it very sore for your child.
-As well as increase the risk of an infection which is something that of course you want to avoid.
+As well as increase the risk of an infection which you want to avoid.
 If your child has it when they are a little bit older you do need to make sure that they do not pick at as well.
 This is is not something which we have luckily struggled with Jess.

-Another tip which we have found is to melt a little amount of coconut oil and then massage this on to the affected area..
-We applied this for 15 minutes which allowed it to help break down it meaning that it is going to be able to easier to remove.
-What we did to remove this in the bath/shower.
-In the case of Jess this allowed chunks to come out and coconut oil is not expensive and something most parents have to hand anyway.
+Another tip which we have found is to melt a little amount of coconut oil.
+Then massage this on to the affected area.
+We applied this for 15 minutes which allowed it to help break down it.
+This means it is easier to remove.
+This is something which we do in the bath/shower.
+We have had chunks come out when doing this and coconut oil is not too expensive and most people have it to hand.

 Avoid spraying close to the child